alshap/RPi_camera_peopleRec/README.md

 To add our data in Postgree sql we need to create a table in database and some code which will communicate with database.

-Database dump can be found in database_dump.txt
+Database dump can be found in database_dump.sql

 In code we need following: